Assessment and Approvals of Prospective Adopters

 Where it is clear that Stage One will take longer than 2 months, an agency may delay making their pre-assessment decision.
 In this case agencies will be required to detail the reasons for the extended timescale on the prospective adopter's case record, along with supporting evidence.
 This information is important given that performance on the timeliness of the approval process will be measured.

 Where an agency decides that a prospective adopter is not suitable to adopt during or at the end of Stage One, it must inform the prospective adopter of the decision and provide them with a clear written explanation of the reasons why they will not be able to proceed to Stage Two.
 Prospective adopters who wish to complain about this decision may make a complaint using the agency's local complaints procedure.
-They will also be able to raise general concerns about the process with First4Adoption.
 The Independent Review Mechanism is not available for decisions made during Stage One.

 If a prospective adopter wishes to take a break between Stage One and Stage Two, or an agency recommends such a break, this will be subject to a maximum time limit of 6 months.
 Where this break is longer than 6 months the prospective adopters will need to restart Stage One.
 The Stage One Plan should take into account activities undertaken previously.